yuyuan871111/fast_eval_Parkinsonism/README.md

 ```

 ### Show
-Open your browser and use the `https://localhost:13006`
+Open your browser and use the `https://localhost:13006`.
-Use this link `http://localhost:13006/letter_opener` as your local email box.
+Use this link `http://localhost:13006/letter_opener` as your local email box so that you can receive the confirmation letter when creating an account.

 ### Stop
 ```bash